Online Resources for Learning and Research

 Find many informational books for school projects, as well as fiction and picture books for children and teens.

 READ LOCAL!
-Ebooks Minnesota is an online Ebook collection for all Minnesotans.
+Ebooks Minnesota is an online eBook collection for all Minnesotans through the BiblioBoard platform.
 The collection covers a wide variety of subjects for readers of all ages, and features content from our state's independent publishers, including some of our best literature and nonfiction.